JornVernee/JornVernee.github.io/_posts/2024-02-16-prune-dead-exception-handlers.markdown

 ## Success!

-We side step the issue of an out-of-line call into which our objects escape, by replacing the branch that call is in with an uncommon trap.
-As a result, our objects no longer escape:
+We side step the issue of an out-of-line call into which our objects escape, by replacing the branch that the call is in with an uncommon trap.
+As a result, most of our objects no longer escape:

 ```text
 JavaObject(31) allocation in: SegmentFactories::allocateSegment @ bci:100 (line 158)